Healthy Homes Assessment Waipawa

 building insulation inspection

-A warm dry house is a healthy house
+A cozy dry house is a healthy house

 Insulation Waipawa

-Insulation requirements to meet the R-values required for your area
+Insulation requirements to meet the R-values of your area.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
-The more R-value is higher, the better the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
+The more high the R-value, higher the quality of insulation.

-• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about the Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation quality.

 Waipawa Moisture Ingress & Drainage

-See the full details of The Healthy Homes moisture ingress and drainage quality.
+Learn more about this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection